gpestana/terraform-website/content/source/docs/extend/testing/index.html.md

 $ make testacc
 ```

+See [Acceptance Testing](acceptance-tests/index.html) to learn more.

 ## Unit Tests

 Testing plugin code in small, isolated units is distinct from Acceptance Tests,
-and does not requires network connections.
+and does not require network connections.
 Unit tests are commonly used for
 testing helper methods that expand or flatten API response data into data
 structures for storage into state by Terraform.
+This section covers the
+specifics of writing Unit Tests for Terraform Plugin code.

 For a given plugin, Unit Tests can be run from the root of the project by using
 a common make task: